 Does it matter who created the lease?

 The party who created the document will almost always put their party in a more favorable situation.
 As the landlord, most of the time, you will be the creator.
 But not always.
 That dream tenant, the Fortune 500 company taking tens of thousands of square space, their attorney will be giving you the lease from which to negotiate.

 One of our clients received a draft lease from a prominent tenant that had so many outs and adverse provisions in its sections that while the tenant could rely on 15-years of tenancy, the landlord could only rely on a lease that was barely better month-to-month.
 While those stipulations may have been unenforceable, the landlord would have been disadvantaged from the start.
 Also, those leases would have taken away any reasonable way to refinance or sell – they were that bad.
 Our attorneys negotiated a lease that was ultimately favorable to both parties and promoted a positive landlord/tenant relationship.

 Should I be concerned about signing a lease that was created years ago?

-Have there been changes in the legal code, or even in the way things work in the world, could negatively impact?
+Have there been changes in the legal code, or even in the way things work in the world, that could negatively impact your situation?
 The legal landscape changes to reflect society, so what was permissible before may not be acceptable today – and that could bite you if your lease is outdated.
-We represented a landlord unable to passthrough any of the expenses he thought he was able to, simply because the lease used was a form lease from the early 80s.
+We represented a landlord unable to pass through any of the expenses he thought he was able to, simply because the lease used was a form lease from the early 80s.
 We renegotiated on his behalf and updated the lease to be current, but this mistake from a previous attorney cost him tens of thousands of dollars over the lease term.
 Avoid such costly errors with a lease review by one of our expert real estate lawyers.

 Can’t I just use my real estate agent?